ImShyMike/rustytime/README.md

 Simply run the docker compose and open the website at [http://localhost:3000](http://localhost:3000)

 > The database seeding script is only compatible with Linux at the moment D:

+## WakaTime

+When using a WakaTime client, point your requests to `http://localhost:3000/api/v1` (or `https://rustytime.shymike.dev/api/v1` if using the deployed version)

 ## License